MickPerring/3D-UMatrix-Visualisation/README.md

 	python U_SOM.py

-If Python is not added to the system path, the user will have to find the Python installation directory and then run
+If Python is not added to the system path, the user will have to find the Python installation directory and then run:

 	user_python_installation_directory/python.exe U_SOM.py